DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 <br><br>

 ### Citations
-Any fact or statement is **not** publicly available knowleddge should be sourced at the bottom of the page.
-This does not apply to publicly available knowledge, such as command syntax, information derived from the game code, information stated in a help chat on MCC, etc. Things that should be cited are unique techniques that someone came up with (such as a technique for removing the numbers on the sidebar from a scoreboard), quotes from developers, etc. Note that all citations should be evaluated on a case-by-case basis.
+Any fact or statement that is **not** publicly available knowleddge should be sourced at the bottom of the page.
+This does not apply to things such as command syntax, information derived from the game code, information stated in a help chat on MCC, etc. Things that should be cited are unique techniques that someone came up with (such as a technique for removing the numbers on the sidebar from a scoreboard), quotes from developers, etc. All citations will be evaluated on a case-by-case basis.
 <br>

 Here's a small list of examples and how they should be cited: